a triathalon in Costa Rica Feb 2011, register soon

 - Do I need ICT? (national tourism board)

 - How do I find a good plumber? (there are none, it's better if your Inn is 1 story).

 These are just a few questions that baffle some new Innkeepers anywhere on the planet.
-I will try my best in this essay to separate out the specific questions and issues that a budding Innkeeper in Costa Rica is going to face
+I will try my best in this seminar to separate out the specific questions and issues that a budding Innkeeper in Costa Rica is going to face